ionelmc/me-al/README.md

 Compatibility
 -------------
 Meẗal only works with Python 3.
-If you love Python and you're still coding in Python 2, well, then fuck you.
+If you love Python and you're still coding only in Python 2, well, then fuck you.

 Limitations of Meẗal
 --------------------